Community energy advances collective and citizen-based initiatives in the energy and healthy homes sectors

 CEN and our members are working to grow local resilience and community leadership in the energy and healthy homes sectors

-CEN understands that climate change impacts are going to create considerable disruption to our way of living.
-However, the transition to a low carbon society will bring opportunities too.
-One of these is using community energy and healthy homes to deliver an equitable transition.
-CEN is working hard to work with the energy sector so that communities themselves set up and run large scale renewable generation, storage, demand management services.
-This is done alongside our other core work around improving the quality of our homes and educating everyone in our communities about how to use energy more efficiently while living in warm, dry, low carbon emission homes.
+CEN understands that climate change impacts are already creating considerable disruption to our way of living.
+However, the transition to a low carbon society can bring opportunities for us all too.
+Building a community energy sector and retrofitting our housing stock so everyone is living in a healthy home are two of these opportunities.
+CEN is working hard to work with partners in the energy and community sectors so that communities themselves set up and run renewable generation, storage, and demand management services.
+This is done alongside our other core work around improving the quality of our homes and educating everyone in our communities about how to use their energy more efficiently while living in warm, dry homes.

 Our members respond directly to the needs of their communities